sreedevi-langoju/12weekawsworkshopchallenge/week1/Labs/HighlyAvailable_And_Scalable_WebApplication.md

-2. Delete a Amazon RDS Snapshot
+<b>2.
+Delete a Amazon RDS Snapshot</b>

-To delete the snapshot of the DB Cluster created during the lab, select immersionday-snapshot and click the Delete snapshot button on the Actions menu.
-Delete snapshot
+    * To delete the snapshot of the DB Cluster created during the lab, select immersionday-snapshot and click the Delete snapshot button on the Actions menu.
 Click the Delete button.

-Delete snapshot2
-Delete a secret in AWS Secrets Manager
+<b>3.
+Delete a secret in AWS Secrets Manager</b>

-We're going to delete the secret that stored a RDS credential during the lab.
+    * We're going to delete the secret that stored a RDS credential during the lab.
 Type Secrets Manager in the AWS console search bar and then select it.
-RDS credentials
-Select mysecret.
-RDS credentials - mysecret
+    * Select mysecret.
-Click Delete secret on the Actions menu.
-RDS credentials - delete To prevent accidental deletion of secrets, AWS Secrets Manager has a deletion wait time of minimum 7 days and maximum 30 days.
+    * Click Delete secret on the Actions menu.
+    * To prevent accidental deletion of secrets, AWS Secrets Manager has a deletion wait time of minimum 7 days and maximum 30 days.
 Enter the minimum time of 7         days and press the Schedule deletion button.
-Schedule deletion

 Compute
 Delete an Auto Scaling Group